Fax: 617-787-7853 Voice: 617-789-3672 Address: PO Box 35040, Boston MA 02135

 Samantha Rose Mandeles is CAMERA's Senior Campus Coordinator in Boston.
 She supports students creating pro-Israel organizations and educating their peers on campus, and helps to supervise the CAMERA Fellows program.
 Sam advises students on disseminating truth about Israel and the Middle East throughout their campus communities, assists them with research, and supports training on accurate reporting.
 Sam has lectured to groups of students and community members across the US on CAMERA's work and the importance of accurate reporting.

 Sam joined the CAMERA team after spending a year in Israel and graduating from Hampshire College with a B.A. in Middle Eastern Studies and Archaeology.
 During her time at Hampshire, Sam was heavily involved in Israel activism, wrote a thesis about Anti-Israel Political Warfare and BDS, and attended CAMERA’s summer trip to Israel in 2009.
 Sam spent the summer of 2010 researching nationalism and Pakistan at the Shalem Center in Jerusalem.
-Sam was interviewed by The Jewish Advocate, Israel Campus Beat, David Horowitz Freedom Center's FrontPageMag, and quoted in The J-Street Challenge and by Truth Revolt.
+Sam has been interviewed by The Jewish Advocate, Israel Campus Beat, David Horowitz Freedom Center's FrontPageMag, Times of Israel, and quoted in The J-Street Challenge and by Truth Revolt.
 She can be reached at firstname.lastname@example.org.

 |Posting on CAMERA's Snapshots Blog|

 Gilad Skolnick is the Campus Regional Coordinator and editor in chief of both the CAMERA on Campus website and blog In Focus.
 He holds an M.A. from the University of Delaware in Urban Affairs and Public Policy and B.A. degrees from the University of Massachusetts-Amherst in History, Communication, and Judaic Studies.